-We have been relying on Ansible to automate the provisioning and deployment of all those technologies in various configurations, both in multi-tenant and dedicated setups.
 Our number of machines is still manageable, but the number keeps growing as we keep adding customers.

 This is not about managing infrastructure but about making sure that our software uses the hardware resources wisely and flexibly.
 This means you will not only have to worry about automating machines, but about helping the product team to design and develop the architecture of the system as a whole.
-That will require you to working with our backend code and to understand how ClickHouse works.
+That will require you to work with our backend code and to understand how ClickHouse works.

 Some challenges and things we want to improve:

 As a specific challenge: when our customers grow and we need to upgrade their accounts.
-Now, we do it manually—not in the traditional sense of manual because we have tools that automate much of the process, but we need to take care of that one customer at a time: deciding what machines we need to spin-up, how much storage we will provision, etc. Ideally, our architecture should our customers to upgrade themselves and assign more resources to them dynamically and seamlessly the most dynamic, safe and transparent way possible.
+Now, we do it manually—not in the traditional sense of manual because we have tools that automate much of the process, but we need to take care of that one customer at a time: deciding what machines we need to spin-up, how much storage we will provision, etc. Ideally, our architecture should allow our customers to upgrade themselves and assign more resources to them dynamically and seamlessly in the most dynamic, safe and transparent way possible.

 Here you have our company principles.